silverstripe/cwp/docs/en/02_Features/01_Solr_search/03_Basic_usage.md

 If you used the cwp-installer, or have included the basic recipe in your code you won't need to implement the steps below in your project.
 Rather, these steps give you a high level idea of what is going on "under the hood" of Solr working with SilverStripe CMS.

+For additional insight you should take a look at [the official fulltext search documentation](https://github.com/silverstripe/silverstripe-fulltextsearch/blob/master/docs/en/03_configuration.md)

 1) Define an index, and which fields should be searchable.

 ```php